andrasq/node-minisql/README.md

 Changelog
 ---------

+- 0.9.0 - return query info to query and deprecate qureyInfo, expose runQueries
-- 0.8.10 - queue waiting readers on a quicker list
+- 0.8.9 - queue waiting readers on a quicker list
 - 0.8.8 - destroy closed/errored connections, error out queries (todo: reconnect)
 - 0.8.7 - new versions of legacy chunker, packeter
 - 0.8.5 - default to the legacy packeter